Pennsylvania German Society: Development of the Buffington-Barba orthography

-As discussed supra, in 1924, the Pennsylvania German Society published a dictionary prepared by Marcus B. Lambert and entitled A Dictionary of the Non-English Words of the Pennsylvania-German Dialect, With an Appendix.
+As discussed supra, in 1924, the Pennsylvania German Society published a dictionary prepared by Marcus B. Lambert, titled A Dictionary of the Non-English Words of the Pennsylvania-German Dialect, With an Appendix.
 The preface discussed previous systems of spelling Pennsylvania German, Pennsylvania German phonology, and the transcription used by Lambert in the dictionary.
 There were 16,438 entries.

 The Lambert dictionary used a German-based orthography for the Pennsylvania Dutch dialect, rejecting previous attempts which used English-based orthographies.
 The dictionary was quite popular and superior to prior attempts.
 The Pennsylvania German Society reprinted the dictionary in 1965 because of demand.
 However, some still found deficiencies in the orthography used.

 In 1954, Albert F. Buffington and Preston Barba released their influential grammar, A Pennsylvania German Grammar, which was published by Schlechter's of Allentown, PA.
 This grammar also proffered a German-based orthography, for Pennsylvania German and it became so popular that it is now considered to be the de facto official orthography for Pennsylvania German.
 The Pennsylvania German Folklore Society published a revised edition of Buffington's and Barba's influential grammar in 1965 as volume 27 of its annual series.